Amusement-Cafe/amusementclub3.0/README.md

 Make sure you are not violating anything in the **LICENSE** when you are hosting.
 You **must** mention that parts of your bot are licensed under **MPL-2.0** on the help/info page of your bot like this:
 > Parts of the project are licensed under the MPL-2.0 and can be obtained here: https://github.com/Amusement-Cafe/amusementclub3.0/

 To host your bot on a small amount of servers, you can just run bot in development mode.
-However if you need sharding, vote webhooks, and card management support, consider using [Ayano](https://github.com/Amusement-Cafe/ayano).
+However, if you need sharding, vote webhooks, and card management support, consider using [Ayano](https://github.com/Amusement-Cafe/ayano).